oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 }
 ```

-The Angular SDK will automatically send `Authorization` headers to `http://localhost:8080/*` based on the `autoAuthorizedUris` setting in `app.module.ts`.
+The Stormpath Angular SDK will automatically send `Authorization` headers to `http://localhost:8080/*` based on the `autoAuthorizedUris` setting in `app.module.ts`.
 You can modify `beer.service.ts` so this URL isn't duplicated.

 ```typescript
 import { Injectable } from '@angular/core';